At a Glance

 Some tips for your application 🫡

 Understand the Role: Read the job description carefully to understand the specific requirements for the Food & Art Teacher position.
-Pay attention to the skills and qualities they are looking for, such as the ability to inspire students and deliver personalised lessons.
+Highlight the key responsibilities and qualifications needed, as this will help you tailor your application.

 How to prepare for a job interview at Knowsley Libraries